ttungl/HeteroArchGen4M2S/README.md

 We would like to thank the open source multi2sim community.

-This work is inspired by [M2StoMcPAT](http://www.ece.umd.edu/~cserafy1/index.htm), but implemented completely in Python (v2.7).
+This work is inspired by [M2StoMcPAT](http://www.ece.umd.edu/~cserafy1/index.htm), but implemented completely in Python.

 		Tung Thanh Le
 		ttungl at gmail dot com